 The photographer moved his camera while taking this photograph resulting in some unfortunate blurring.

 One of the interesting stories that my Dziadzia told me was about his arrival at the front during the war with the Japanese.
 He was riding his horse to report to company HQ when he saw 2 friends from Cadet School.
 He jumped off his horse, and the three shared loud greetings, laughter and hearty bear hugs.
 They were overjoyed to see each other again.
 Before they could say much the Japanese artillery fired on their position.
 The 3 of them decided to man an artillery piece together - just as in Cadet School (they had been sent to the Cadet School for officer training at age 12).
 My grandfather was in the center with his friends on either side of him.
-No sooner had they gotten into position than a Japanese shell hit the muzzle of their artillery piece, exploded and killed instantly both of his friends and leaving him untouched physically.
-He never forgot or got over the loss of his 2 friends though.
-Sometimes with his arms outstretched, palms up, he would look to the sky and ask, "Why me, God?
+No sooner had they gotten into position than a Japanese shell hit the muzzle of their artillery piece, exploded and killed instantly both of his friends but left him untouched physically.
+He never forgot or got over the loss of his 2 friends.
+Sometimes when we would take a walk together on a nice sunny day he would look up to the sky with his arms outstretched, palms up, and ask, "Why me, God?
 Why did you take my friends and not me?"